-Fig. 9 shows how PL would use interactive paper to specify profile data in a patch for generating notes.
-He uses the letters of a word to parameterize the generation of notes from a chord and a profile provided by the shape of a letter.
+Figure 9 shows how PL would use interactive paper to specify profile data in a patch for generating notes.
+The composer uses the profile of the shape of letters in a word to parameterize the generation of notes from a chord.

 Figure 9.
-Words act as sound parameters. (a) The word "verre" is parameter for the Gesture Browser. (b) An OpenMusic patch: the letter P serves to generate notes.
+Words as musical parameters.
+Left: The word "verre" is parameter for the Gesture Browser.
+Right: OpenMusic patch: the shape of the letter P serves to generate notes.